TheFlyingTechie/Q_Learning_Basics/README.md

 # Q_Learning_Basics

-This is the code for my tutorial on q learning on Instagram.
-It trains an AI to drive up a hill.
+This is the code for my tutorials on q learning on Instagram.
 The required libraries for this program are:
 1. Numpy
 2. Gym
 3. Tqdm

-To have the output of the program saved to a file, replace "output = False" with "output = True".
+In QLearning.py, to have the output of the program saved to a file, replace "output = False" with "output = True".
 If you only want the summary of the program, replace

     output = False